 TGbf Editor: change the text in P109L21-23 as follows

 In Monostatic sensing the Receiver Beam Index axis represents the Beam Index used by the STA to transmit and receive, and the Transmitter Beam Index axis is not present(#840).
-Beam Index is defined in TBD.
+The Receiver Beam Index is an index into the DMG Sensing Beam Descriptor Element.

 References: